 The Foulkes Scholarship was endowed by Guy D. Foulkes, MD.
 It is available to full-time juniors or seniors majoring in biology.
 Candidates must have a minimum GPA of 3.5, and students from outside Georgia receive first preference.
 If all candidates are equal in meeting the criteria, financial need may be a consideration.
 The award is approximately $735.

 The Lovejoy Scholarship was endowed by Emeritus Professor Bill Lovejoy.
 Dr. Lovejoy was a long-time vertebrate biologist in our department whose primary research focus was birds.
 This scholarship is available to rising junior, senior, or graduate students majoring in biology with an interest in vertebrate zoology.
 Multiple scholarships are awarded up to $1000.

 The Dr. Sturgis McKeever scholarship fund was endowed by students and friends of this former member of the Department of Biology.
 Dr. McKeever was a broadly trained zoologist who worked on a variety of vertebrate and invertebrate species.
 He authored numerous articles and developed a worldwide reputation for his photography skills.
 His photographs have been featured in National Geographic, Audubon, Natural History, and other journals and magazines.
 Uppermost in his students’ thoughts, however, are memories of his emphasis on academic excellence and rigor.
-This scholarship is offered in even-numbered years to full-time juniors or seniors (at least 60 credit hours) with an interest in some field of zoology.
-The award is a maximum of $800.
+This scholarship (approximately $500) is offered to biology students with an interest in some field of zoology.
+Two scholarships are awarded each year, one to a graduate student and one to a full-time junior or senior (at least 60 credit hours).

-Last updated: 10/30/2016
+Last updated: 3/31/2023